Kent School

 Kent School is a private college-preparatory day and boarding school in Kent, Connecticut.
 Founded in 1906, it is affiliated with the Episcopal Church.
 It educates around 520 boys and girls in grades 9–12.

 Kent was one of the first schools to provide tuition discounts based on what a family could afford to pay.
-The school's list of notable alumni includes artist Lana Del Rey, philosopher John Rawls, Secretary of State Cyrus Vance, and three winners of the Pulitzer Prize.
+The school's list of notable alumni includes actor Treat Williams, artist Lana Del Rey, philosopher John Rawls, Secretary of State Cyrus Vance, and three winners of the Pulitzer Prize.